-Spinal headaches are caused by leakage of spinal fluid through a puncture hole in the membrane that surrounds the spinal cord.
+Spinal headaches are caused by leakage of spinal fluid through a puncture hole in the tough membrane (dura mater) that surrounds the spinal cord.
 This leakage decreases the pressure exerted by the spinal fluid on the brain and spinal cord, which leads to a headache.